What is the best storage for video editing? Learn how to set up your RAID or NAS video storage with an effective backup and workflow strategy.

 Video Project Files

 Project files are your actual editing, graphics, animation, audio and working project files.
-Depending on the software you use these may be individual files, or projects may be stored in either an sql database, or a hidden folder based database (as with DaVinci Resolve).
-You should keep all your project files, and it can be useful to have them readily available in case a need arises to reopen a previous project for changes or alterations.
+Depending on the software you use these may be individual files, or projects may be stored in a database or folder structure (as with DaVinci Resolve).
+You should keep backups of all your project files, and it can be useful to have them readily available in case a need arises to reopen a previous project for changes or alterations.

 Project files are usually small, and contain no media, so these can be stored a variety of ways.
 I would avoid keeping them on a workstation or laptop internal hard drive, unless you are also actively duplicating them elsewhere daily.
 In fact, it’s a good idea to keep copies of project files on cloud storage, such as iCloud or Google Drive.